openservicemesh/osm/docs/patterns/observability/logs.md

     | order by TimeGenerated desc
     ```

-Once logs have been sent to Log Analytics, that can also be consumed by Application Insights as follows:
+Once logs have been sent to Log Analytics, they can also be consumed by Application Insights as follows:
 1. [Create a Workspace-based Application Insights instance](https://docs.microsoft.com/en-us/azure/azure-monitor/app/create-workspace-resource).

 2. Navigate to your instance in Azure Portal.
 Go to the Logs section.
 Run this query to ensure that logs are being picked up from Log Analytics: